FIWARE/tutorials.Time-Series-Data/README.md

 The `quantumleap` container is listening on one port:

--   The Operations for port for QuantumLeap - `8668` is where the service will be listening for notifications from the Orion context broker
+-   The Operations for port for QuantumLeap - `8668` is where the service will be listening for notifications from the Orion context broker and where users can query data from.

 The `CRATE_HOST` environment variable defines the location where the data will be persisted.